pingeplin/slipstream/README.md

 - **Google Drive Integration**: Automatically lists and downloads receipt images (JPG, PNG, PDF) from a specified folder in parallel.
 - **AI-Powered Extraction**: Uses Google Vision OCR and Anthropic Claude 3.5 Haiku with structured outputs to extract merchant names, dates, amounts, and line items.
 - **Google Sheets Export**: Seamlessly appends structured receipt data to your spreadsheets in batch.
+- **Local CSV Export**: Export processed receipt data to a local CSV file for offline use.
 - **Smart URL Parsing**: Supports both Google Drive Folder IDs and full sharing URLs, as well as Google Sheets URLs.
 - **Streaming Pipeline**: Processes files as soon as they are downloaded for maximum efficiency.